gavoja/aemsync/README.md

 * Any paths containing `.svn`, `.git`, `.hg` or `target` are ignored.
 * The exclude filter can be overriden.
 Do note that this will remove the above rules completely and if required, they must be added manually.

-Update interval is the time the Pusher waits for file changes before the package is created.
+Update interval is the time aemsync waits for file changes before the package is created.
 In case of multiple file changes (e.g. switching between code branches), creating a new package per file should be avoided and instead, all changes should be pushed in one go.
 Lowering the value decreases the delay for a single file change but may increase the delay for multiple file changes.
 If you are unsure, please leave the default value.

 ### Caveats

 1. Packages are installed using package manager service (`/crx/packmgr/service.jsp`), which takes some time to initialize after AEM startup.
 If the push happens before, the Sling Post Servlet will take over causing the `/crx/packmgr/service.jsp/file` node to be added to the repository.
+Use `-c` option to performs a status check before sending (all bundles must be active).
 2. Changing any XML file will cause the parent folder to be pushed.
 Given the many special cases around XML files, the handlig is left to the package manager.

 ### Backward incompatible changes since version 4